singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 We use the `--save` flag to make sure punch is added to the `package.json` file as a dependency.
 This way, when netlify looks at the project, it knows it will need punch and will include it at build time.

-You may get a few warnings that punch should be installed globally and while this is ordinarily true, we need it both ways - globally for you to use it on your home computer, and locally in our site to give netlify something to build with online.
+You may get a few warnings that punch should be installed globally and while this is ordinarily true, we need it both ways–globally for you to use it on your home computer, and locally in our site to give netlify something to build with online.

 ## Pushing Punch to GitHub

 We want to set up an online GitHub repository with our local environment and push our local files to this repository.
-After this, we'll connect netlify to the repository for our automatic build (i.e. whenever you push to GitHub, netlify will rebuild your site).
+After this, we’ll connect netlify to the repository for our automatic build (i.e. whenever you push to GitHub, netlify will rebuild your site).

 ### 1. Create your Git Repo